LeonardotNEO/PPAR-Index/README.md

 # PPAR-Index

+Food composition table with 2000 foods is fetched from: https://www.matportalen.no/verktoy/the_norwegian_food_composition_table/#guide

 Search for the foods you want to check the PPAR-Index of and compare to other foods.
 Note that this is not 100% accurate, but should be a simple way to compare different foods and the foods effect on the PPAR transcriptional activity.

 The PPAR-Index for foods are weighted according to this graph: